OpenNebula/docs/source/management_and_operations/storage_management/images.rst

       ID USER     GROUP    NAME       DATASTORE SIZE TYPE PER STAT RVMS 0  oneadmin oneadmin testing-df default   256M OS    No rdy     0

-There is also a dedicated command ``oneimage dockerfile`` that will open an editor so you can edit your Dockerfile there.
+There is also a dedicated ``oneimage dockerfile`` command that will open an editor so you can easily edit your Dockerfile there.

-.. note:: In order to avoid the automatic installation of OpenNebula context packages, you can use the flag ``--no-context`` in both commands.

 Installing the Guest OS
 --------------------------------------------------------------------------------

-Finally, you can create boot a VM from an ISO installation image.
+Finally, you can boot a VM from an ISO installation image and install the OS.
 Please refer to the :ref:`Guest OS installation guide for more information <guest_os>`.

-Creating LUKS encrypted Images
+LUKS encrypted Images
 --------------------------------------------------------------------------------

-LUKS-encrypted raw Images can be used **only on KVM** based hypervisors.
-First you need to create an encrypted volume using:
+LUKS-encrypted Images can be used **only on KVM** based hypervisors.
+First you need to create an encrypted volume using ``raw`` format, for example:

 .. prompt:: text $ auto